 Impulse response is when we apply a digital input to a DAC that consists of a short impulse (~5usec) of maximum level (~0dB) and then look at the analogue output of the DAC.

 CAD believes the analogue output impulse response of a DAC is one of the key attributes of DAC architecture that relates to sound quality.
 Here is an example of the analogue output of a two DACs to an impulse input:

 You will notice that the DAC output in the graph on the left has what is called pre and post ringing and the graph on the right for a non-oversampling (NOS) Resistor Ladder DAC does not.

 The ringing shown on the left graph above is just an example.
 There are many different types of ringing and there are ways to reduce the ringing through filtering.
 But at CAD we believe phase issues caused by filtering also cause sound quality issues.
 CAD does not use any filtering on the ouptut satge of the 1543 MKII DAC.

 Here at CAD we believe the sound quality results of Resistor ladder DAC technology along with no filtering and no oversampling produce a preferable sound quality over other options.

-One of the first questions we usually get about our DAC is “what chip do you use?”
-We agree that the DAC chip is very important, but most people do not realise is that the power supplies are at least as important!
-We have spent a huge part of our research on developing the power supplies for our DAC.
-Our power supplies are the same and we developed a type of shunt/class A of our own proprietary design that gives an extremely low output impedance along with extremely high slew rate.
+One of the first questions we usually get about our 1543 MKII DAC is “what DAC chip do you use?”
+We agree that the DAC chip is important, but most people do not realise is that the power supplies are at least as important!
+We have spent an enormous part of our research on developing the power supplies for our 1543 MKII DAC.
+Not all DC power supplies are the same and we developed a type of shunt/class A of our own proprietary design that gives an extremely low output impedance along with extremely high slew rate.